HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Results

 The source HAWC~J1848-0146 is found to have an elliptical morphology with an eccentricity of $e = 0.93\pm0.02$.
 This value is consistent with the reported eccentricity of its LHAASO counterpart, 1LHAASO~J1848-0153u, which was measured to be $0.92$ (KM2A) and $0.95$ (WCDA) \citep{LHAASOW43}.
 The point source HAWC~J1852+0103 was detected in the third HAWC catalog \citep{3HWC}.
 The source was not detected by H.E.S.S. but is positionally coincident with the 1LHAASO~J1852+0050u.

-This work focuses on the most statistically significant source in the ROI, HAWC~J1849-0000, which is identified as PWN G32.64+0.53.
+This work focuses on the most statistically significant source in the ROI, HAWC~J1849-0000, which is identified as PWN G32.64+0.53 based on its spatial coincidence with the X-ray and VHE gamma-ray counterparts and its association with PSR~J1849-0001 \citep{XrayPWN, HGPS}.
 The spectral energy distribution (SED) for this source is presented in Figure~\ref{fig:hawcsed}, and the corresponding flux points are listed in Table~\ref{tab:fluxpoints}.
 The flux points for the SED are calculated by fitting the flux normalization $\Phi_{0}$ in each energy bin while keeping the other spectral parameters of the global best-fit model fixed, as described in \citet{HAWCEE}.
 Note that the horizontal position of each flux point represents the logarithmic center of the reconstructed energy bin.
 Due to energy dispersion, the true energy distributions of events in adjacent bins overlap.
 While this introduces correlations between the flux points, the spectral parameters reported in this work are obtained through a forward-folding likelihood analysis, which accounts for energy dispersion.
 The source is detected across nine energy bins from 1.3~TeV to 270~TeV, extending well beyond 100~TeV with a significance of $\sqrt{\mathrm{TS}} \approx 4.7$ in the highest energy bin.
 This confirms the source's status as a powerful UHE accelerator.

 The positional and morphological properties of HAWC~J1849-0000 show agreement with its counterparts at other VHE observatories.
 The angular separation between the best-fit position from our analysis and the cataloged position of HESS~J1849-000 is only $0.003^\circ$, and the separation from 1LHAASO~J1848-0001u is $0.05^\circ$ \citep{HGPS, 1LHAASO}.
 Although the Tibet AS$\gamma$ study in \citet{TibetPWN} does not explicitly provide a best-fit position derived from a likelihood fit for this source, it identifies the brightest pixel above 100 TeV at (RA, Dec)=(282.33, 0.08).
 This location remains consistent with the HESS J1849-000 position within the uncertainty and is also in agreement with the best-fit position of HAWC J1849-0000 determined in this work \citep{TibetPWN}.